jonbig/Data_Science_Portfolio/data_visualization_projects/voting_district_locater/README.md

 ## **4. Analyze data to find patterns, relationships, and trends.**

 Now that the data is cleaned, the next step is to build the tables needed for each of the 3 visualizations.
 This isn't strictly necessary as Tableau supports table merges natively.
 However, I've found that using SQL joins and connecting Tableau to the resulting tables yeilds more responsive visualizations.
+I'll need to create 3 tables for the 3 visualizations in this project.
+You can view the SQL code for the joins here.